DemonicSavage/mikan/README.md

 ## Configuration

 The `config.cfg` currently only has one option, which is `data_dir`.
 Change that to the directory you want your cards to be downloaded to.
+You can find this file in `$XDG_CONFIG_HOME/mikan` on Linux, `%APPDATA%\Local\mikan\mikan` on Windows, or `/Library/Application Support/mikan` on macOS.

+If building from source, you can also modify `src/mikan/default_config.cfg` before running it for the first time.

 ## Usage